Call Me Mother season 2: Contestant notes

 Makayla Couture previously appeared on the second season of Canada's Drag Race, as the makeover partner of Icesis Couture in the "Prom" episode.
+She was subsequently a full competitor in the fifth season of Canada's Drag Race in 2024.

 Jessie Précieuse regularly appears, under her real name Alex Verville, as a television meteorologist on MétéoMédia, the French-language version of The Weather Network.
 In 2021, the network chose to celebrate Pride Month by having Verville present several weather segments in drag as Jessie Précieuse.